 Survivors have paid testament to the importance of a trusting relationship with an individual professional.
-The Trusted Professional scheme is aimed at front-line practitioners that work in the public and voluntary sectors, and are likely to be in contact with survivors of domestic abuse.
+The Trusted Professional scheme is aimed at front-line practitioners who work in the public and voluntary sectors and are likely to be in contact with survivors of domestic abuse.

 The intervention works across an organisation to embed a needs-led and strengths-based approach across all levels.
 It aims to transform the way in which the organisation understands and responds to the diverse needs of individual survivors.
 Led by the experiences of women using a service, we equip managers and frontline professionals to change policy and practice to ensure survivors get the right response.
 This will help to create a complete systems change, meaning that the time professionals spend with survivors is maximised to create meaningful and positive changes by seeking support for the needs that matter to survivors first.